RockyKev/grabbies-urls/readme.md

 ## Tutorial

+1. Create a .env file (copy the sample)
+2. Change the name of the file within .env.

 1. Put an array of items in the array slot.
 2. Put what you want to pull.
 3. `node index.js`